oeb25/msc-thesis/Mist/Figure – Program verification predicate.md

 ```

 > [!caption]
-> A `@vpr invariant` for a sorted list in psuedo-Viper, and two functions: one fails verification, the other does not.
+> A `@vpr invariant` for a sorted list in pseudo-Viper, and two functions: one fails verification, and the other does not.